Pawlik-Lukasz/Travelling_project/README.md

 # Flight Notification System

 This repository contains a set of Python scripts for managing flight notifications, searching for flights, and managing flight data.

-These scripts are designed to work together to provide a comprehensive flight notification system.
+With this code You can send text message via Twilio to you client that will inform him/her about flights that are cheaper than inputted values in google sheets.

 ## Requirements